Alan Sokal: Sokal affair

 In 1996, Sokal was curious whether the then-non-peer-reviewed postmodern cultural studies journal Social Text (published by Duke University Press) would publish a submission which "flattered the editors' ideological preconceptions".
 Sokal submitted a grand-sounding but completely nonsensical paper titled "Transgressing the Boundaries: Toward a Transformative Hermeneutics of Quantum Gravity".

 After holding the article back from earlier issues because of Sokal's refusal to consider revisions, the staff published it in the "Science Wars" issue as a relevant contribution.
 Soon thereafter, Sokal then revealed that the article was a hoax in the journal Lingua Franca, arguing that leftists and social science would be better served by intellectual underpinnings based on reason.
 The affair was front-page news in The New York Times on May 18, 1996.
 Sokal responded to leftist and postmodernist criticism of the deception by asserting that he was himself a leftist, and that his motivation was to "defend the Left from a trendy segment of itself".

-The affair, together with Paul R. Gross and Norman Levitt's 1994 book Higher Superstition, can be considered to be a part of the so-called science wars.

 Sokal followed up in 1997 by co-authoring the book Impostures Intellectuelles with physicist and philosopher of science Jean Bricmont (published in English, a year later, as Fashionable Nonsense).
 The book accuses some social sciences academics of using scientific and mathematical terms incorrectly and criticizes proponents of the "strong program" of the sociology of science for denying the value of truth.
 The book had contrasted reviews, with some lauding the effort, and some more reserved.

 In 2008, Sokal reviewed the Sokal affair and its implications in the book Beyond the Hoax.